CONSULTING PROJECT - 2020/1

 The academic advisor supports students' work throughout the project by meeting with each team regularly throughout their engagement with the client organisation.
 The meetings may be face-to face or online (synchronously).

-In addition, the module includes four taught sessions dedicated to consulting skills and the consulting process.
+In addition, the module includes taught sessions dedicated to consulting skills and the consulting process.
 These sessions are scheduled towards the beginning of the module to equip the students for effective engagement with the client.

 The learning and teaching methods include: